Pavanshah0804/mern-social-media/README.md

 Demo website : https://mern-social-media-sdp.herokuapp.com/
 # mern-social-media-complete-project
 A MERN stack based project on social media application.
 It is completely working project.
 Its' completely responsive application.
-MongoDB Express React Redux NodeJs are user in this project.
+MongoDB Express React Redux NodeJs are used in this project.

 # Featurs included in this project: